anagram246/automate_test_service/README.md

 ## App
-Run `python app.py` in your Terminal
+Run `python app.py` in your Terminal to launch the app

-Go to [http://127.0.0.1:5000/](http://127.0.0.1:5000/) in your browser
+Go to [http://127.0.0.1:5000/](http://127.0.0.1:5000/) in your browser to view the front end and interact like a student/user

 ## Testing
-Run `python test_simulation.py` in your Terminal to execute an AI-based test of your app
+Run `python test_simulation.py` in your Terminal to execute an AI-based test of the app.
+The output will printed in your terminal.